asamm/lomaps-mapsforge/theme-v3-to-v4-converter/README.md

 - removes unsupported attributes (`render-db-only`, `symbol-color`, `scale-icon-size`)
 - comments several unsupported attributes (`scale-font-size`, `scale-dy-size`)
-- converts 'dp' units to 'px' units (this transformation was defined based on the internal LoMaps style so some additional customization will probably be required)
+- converts 'dp' units to 'px' units (this transformation was defined based on the internal LoMaps style and for this reason an additional customization will probably be required)
 - convert old attributes to the new ones:
   - `rotate` to `text-orienation`
   - `force-draw` to `display`